Lakshay-2807/technojam-task-DSA/README.md

 Alse I didn't took care of the time complexity of the codes , I just used Brute force for solving the questions they can be optimised in future .
 And theres a question in Hard category 3rd question in which I am unable to think of an approach .

+In question MEDIUM_3 where we have to find the factorial of large numbers .
+In this i am facing a problem that my code is not calculating value above "65" .